wso2/docs-ei/en/streaming-integrator/docs/guides/fault-Handling.md

 The on\_error\_action parameter specifies the action to be executed during failure scenarios.
 The possible action types are as follows:

 - `LOG`: This logs the event with an error, and then drops the event.
-If you do not specify the fault handling action via the `@OnError` annotation, `LOG` is considered the default action.
+If you do not specify the error handling action via the `@OnError` annotation, `LOG` is considered the default action.

-- `STREAM`: This automatically creates a fault stream for the base stream.
-The definition of the fault stream includes all the attributes of the base stream as well as an additional attribute named `_error`.
-The events are inserted into the fault stream during a failure.
+- `STREAM`: This automatically creates an error stream for the base stream.
+The definition of the error stream includes all the attributes of the base stream as well as an additional attribute named `_error`.
+The events are inserted into the error stream during a failure.
 The error identified is captured as the value for the `_error` attribute.

 - `STORE`: Stores the event with the error in the data store specified via a Siddhi query that includes the `custom:fault()` function.